andrewsadowski/subtitle-parser/README.md

 # Subtitle-Parser

 This node CLI parses an .srt file into an object, and then offers that data up in either CSV or TSV format.
+This is particularly useful if you need to create VO/Bilingual scripts.

 ### Prerequisites